Wolfgang Scheffler (inventor)

 to convince people that this works.

 This was done with an emphasis on local construction of the devices.

 Contacts to India were established through development aid.
-In India, his idea really took off.
+In India, his idea really took off, including collaboration with the Brahma Kumaris on large solar steam cooking kitchens using Scheffler reflectors at their Mount Abu and Abu Road campuses from the 1990s onwards.
+Later India One 1 MW solar thermal station at Abu Road, commissioned in 2017, grew out of Scheffler's introduction of the reflector technology in India in 1990.
 The NGO Solare Bruecke was founded in 1992.

 In 2001 he learned from a radio interview with the German Prof. Peter Dienel about the actual existence of a superbly effective participatory decision-making process, which Dienel had developed in 1973 (Planungszelle, Citizens' assembly).
 Scheffler started promoting his method.

 Together with Heike Hoedt he received the Special Recognition Award at the 2006 Nuclear-Free Future Award.